SHivnaTH13/Termux-OpenJDK/README.md

 # Termux-OpenJDK
 This script will install Java in Termux without using proot.
+<br>This is the stable version of OpenJDK-8 for Android.
+<br>Also this is architecture independent, that means this works on all Android based Devices.

 To install OpenJDK-8 in Termux clone this repository and execute bash script.